Stratsha/frc-newsletter/newsletter/readme.md

 Using the old block, the estimated newsletter size would be `390.5517 KB`.
 Using the new block, the estimated newsletter size would be `151.47069 KB`.

+_Taking into account html boilerplate_

+This test is created by using each block 21 times but including the HTML boilerplate only once.
+Previous calculations duplicated code that would normally be needed only once.

+Using the old block, the estimated newsletter size would be `368.617 KB`.
+Using the new block, the estimated newsletter size would be `146.646 KB`.

 ## Key Takeaways